MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 You can process up to 360 documents per environment, every 60 seconds.

-### Why some characters get recognized incorrectly?
+### Why do some characters get recognized incorrectly?

-- It can happen than some characters get confused: "0" and "O", "1" and "l", "4" and "A", etc.
+- It can happen that some characters get confused: 0 (number) and O (letter), 1 (number) and l (letter), 4 (number) and A (letter), and more.
-- It can happen that some characters over or close to others get recognized incorrectly: "O" over a vertical line becomes a "0", "5" over a line becomes a "$", "l_" becomes an "L", etc.
+- It can happen that some characters over or close to others get recognized incorrectly: O (letter) over a vertical line becomes a 0 (number), 5 (number) over a line becomes a $ (American dollar sign), l_ (number, underscore) becomes an L (capital letter), and more.
-- It can happen that some characters on documents of poor quality get recognized incorrectly or not recognized at all.
+- It can happen that some characters on documents of poor quality get recognized incorrectly, or not at all.

-In all of the above cases, nothing can be done in AI Builder to improve the recognition.
+In the above cases, nothing can be done in AI Builder to improve the recognition.
 We recommand to improve the quality and layout of the source document to solve similar issues.

+> [!NOTE]
-Note that the OCR technology to detect characters is constantly improved by Microsoft so such issues happen less often.
+> The OCR technology to detect characters is constantly improved by Microsoft, so such issues happen less often.

 ### Can I create a model with many collections?

-You can create up to 200 collections per models.
-However, training Unstructured models with tens of collections can take several hours and -in rare occasions- time out.
-If your models has a great number of collections, expect to wait up to 24 hours for model training completion.
+You can create up to 200 collections per model.
+However, training unstructured models with tens of collections can take several hours and&mdash;in rare occasions&mdash;time out.
+If your model has a great number of collections, expect to wait up to 24 hours for model training completion.

-### Can I create a model in a Solution?
+### Can I create a model in a solution?

-Today it's not possible to create a model in a Solution.
+Currently, it isn't possible to create a model in a solution.

 ### Can I use contracts and letters in my documents processing model?

 Yes, unstructured documents like contracts and letters are supported by document processing.

 ## Comparisons